nickloman/nickloman.github.com/_posts/2014-06-26-webvalley-16s-practical.md

 Q: Do samples cluster by individual?
 If not, how do they cluster?

 Q: What are the most dominant taxa in stool, skin, urine?
+Look at different taxonomic levels down to genus.

-What are the major differences in profile between these three sites?
+Q: Are these sites similar or different?
+What are the major differences in taxonomic profile between these three sites?

 ##CSI: Microbiome